enioka-Haute-Couture/enioka_scan/README.md

 ## Adding another SDK to the library

 A scanner SDK contains at least a [`Scanner`][scanner-api] implementation (interfacing between the code and the device) and a [`ScannerProvider`][scanner-provider-api] implementation (handling scanner creation and whether the SDK is compatible with the search).

-In order for a new scanner SDK to be recognized by the library, the provider class needs to be declared as a service in `AndroidManifest.xml` with an intent-filter containing the action `com.enioka.scan.PROVIDE_SCANNER`.
+In order for a new scanner SDK to be found by the library, the [`ScannerProvider`][scanner-provider-api] implementation needs to be declared as a service in its `AndroidManifest.xml` with an intent-filter containing the action `com.enioka.scan.PROVIDE_SCANNER`.
-The associated Java class does not need to extend Android's Service class (the `tools:ignore="Instantiatable"` attribute may be added to the service in the manifest), but it must provide a default constructor as it will be instantiated using `Class.getName()`, and it needs to implement the ScannerProvider interface.
+The associated Java class does not need to extend Android's `Service` class (the `tools:ignore="Instantiatable"` attribute may be added to the service in the manifest), but it must provide a public default constructor as it will be instantiated using `Class.getName()`.

-See [`/enioka_scan_mock`][mock-sdk] for an example of addon SDK.
+See the [Mock SDK][mock-sdk] for an example of addon SDK.

 # Release process